Last updated: May 29, 2026

 Bottom line: Florida has 11 Area Agencies on Aging.
-In Florida, these agencies also work as Aging and Disability Resource Centers.
-They are the best first call for many older adults, people with disabilities, and caregivers who need help finding meals, rides, in-home help, caregiver support, Medicare counseling, legal help, energy help, or long-term care screening.
-Start with the statewide Elder Helpline at 1-800-963-5337, or use the Florida ADRC directory to check your local office before you call.
+In Florida, these offices also work as Aging and Disability Resource Centers.
+They are the best first call for many older adults, adults with disabilities, family caregivers, senior veterans, surviving spouses, and low-income households that need meals, rides, in-home help, caregiver support, Medicare counseling, legal help, energy help, senior-center referrals, or long-term care screening.
+Start with the Elder Helpline at 1-800-963-5337, or use the official ADRC directory to find your local office before you call.

 If you need help today

 Call 911 if someone is in danger, needs urgent medical care, or may be harmed.
-If you suspect abuse, neglect, exploitation, or self-neglect of a vulnerable adult, Florida Adult Protective Services says the Florida Abuse Hotline is open every day and night.
-Call 1-800-962-2873 or use Adult Protective Services to report concerns safely.
+If you suspect abuse, neglect, exploitation, or self-neglect of a vulnerable adult, call the Florida Abuse Hotline at 1-800-962-2873.
+You can also use Adult Protective Services to report concerns.

 If the problem is urgent but not 911, try these first: